dennisnyarko/cloud-foundations-notes/module-3-exploring-compute-services.md

 # Introduction to Serverless Computing
 - With serverless computing, you run applications without managing the underlying infrastructure
 - Unmanaged services: like Amazon EC2, AWS takes care of the underlying physical infrastructure, but you're responsible for setting up, securing, and maintaining the operating system, network configurations, and applications on your instances.
-- Managed services: handlex most of the infrastructure for you, but you still need to set up things like deployment options, scaling, and environment settings.
+- Managed services: handles most of the infrastructure for you, but you still need to set up things like deployment options, scaling, and environment settings.
 - Fully-managed services: (like AWS Lambda), you don’t manage any servers at all.
 You upload your code, and AWS takes care of the rest, including infrastructure, scaling, and availability.

 ## AWS Lambda